 Cases and Court rulings will not always turn out the way one plans, but this should not discourage an attorney.
 Attorneys should always fight for their clients.
 When the focus is on the client and achieving the best possible outcome, an attorney can often perform at their most effective, which is the goal.

 How did you get your first customer?

 The firm obtains clients through targeted marketing and press releases related to merger & acquisition transactions.
-This was not always the case and Mr. Monteverde got his first client this way 15 years ago, when using the internet to get clients was not in vogue.
+I got my first client this way 15 years ago, when using the internet to get clients was not in vogue.
 Now everyone does it this way.

 What is one marketing strategy (other than referrals) that you’re using that works really well to generate new business?

 Working hard and getting good results for your clients is a must, but also let the world know.
 The firm maintains a section in its webpage that lists all its recent successes.
 That way, the ability of the firm to help people is on full display and prospective clients can understand its history of effectively practicing law.